kengz/openai_lab/source/includes/_AGENTS.md

 ### Atari

 Convert images to greyscale, downsize, crop, then stack 4 most recent states together.
 Useful for the Atari environments.

+## problem

+Problems are not part of agent, but they are part of the `experiment_spec` that gets specified with the agent.

+We have not added all the OpenAI gym environments AKA problems.
+If you get to new environments using the lab, please add them in `rl/spec/problems.json`, and it should be clear from those examples.

+Moreover, when adding new problems, consider the dependencies setup too, such as Mujoco.
+Please add these to the `bin/setup` so other users could run it.